 Through our due diligence efforts, we have identified areas of potential risk within our supply chain.
-Our exposure risk is greater in segments of our supply chain where visibility is either limited or non-existent.
+Our exposure to human rights and modern slavery risks is most pronounced in segments of our supply chain where visibility is either limited or non-existent, particularly in subcontractors or suppliers that utilize seasonal, low-skilled, and/or migrant labor, as well as in the early stages of mineral sourcing.